czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Honestly, today I was so tired and I believed it is impossible to code.
 However I sat down and "coded out of my frustration".
 I struggled with this challenge a little bit and I do not see it as "finished", but it will do for now(until I refactor the whole thing ^^').
 I could not check Tim's solution for this challenge but tomorrow I will see if I was on the righ track.

 **Link to work:** N/A

+### Day 8: April 21, 2020

+**Today's Progress**: Today I had to put aside Java for a little bit.
+So I played around CSS shapes and I just started to "draw" something.
+I will share it once its done!

+**Thoughts:** : Today I was tired, so I dropped Java for a day and started to play with CSS shapes.

+**Link to work:** N/A